 We’re proud to announce that through the DSC continuing education program, Superintendent Jesse Hintz recently completed his Bachelor of Science in Technology Management from Utah Valley University!
 We sat down with Jesse to talk about his accomplishment.
 Here’s what he had to say…

 “It’s surreal to finally have my diploma in my hands.
 I didn’t go the normal route to finish my degree.
 After the first couple of years taking some core classes, I took a bit of time off to complete a mission for my church.
 When I came back, I knew I wanted to dedicate my career to construction, so I started completing courses for the Technology Management program with an emphasis in Construction.
+An example of this is making construction daily report software similar to those seen on Raken.
 With just 5 courses left to complete my degree, I suddenly had the opportunity to work on a project in Hawaii, so that delayed my graduation even further.
 I’ve been slowly chipping away at those last classes this past year and finally made it!

 Along with the required curriculum, I also took a variety of classes that had very little to do with my degree, but everything to do with my passion for the outdoors.
 I signed up for classes like rock climbing, yoga, scuba diving certification, and even avalanche awareness.
 A bunch of people from Team DSC have the goal to one day climb Mount Everest, so when we finally organize a group trip, I’ll know exactly what to do in the event of a landslide.